tanvir-ishraq/TextThema-Multi-Classifier/README.md

 # TextThema - Content Classifier and Recommender System
 A Text Content Themes Classifier and smart Recommender System.
 Here is documentation of the project process from data collection, model training, and deployment. <br/>
 The model can classify 103 different types of themes despite from input.
-Despite the input content is Creative, poetry, Literary, Descriptive, synopsis, quotes, songs or Dialogues:<br/>The keys of `deployment_hf\tag_types_encoded.json` shows the theme types.
+Despite the input content is Creative, poetry, Literary, Descriptive, synopsis, quotes, songs or Dialogues.<br/>The keys of `deployment_hf\tag_types_encoded.json` shows all 103 theme types.

 The goal of this project was multimodal.
 To cover diverse range of objectives.
 * detect nuances like humor and simile/metaphor